spcy-ivy/programming-style/README.md

 2. justify your abstractions before using them, if you cant justify them then they should not be added
 3. you need to iron out some technical details sometimes

-code docs should only be used to justify why something exists, never to explain what it does
+function documentation should only be used to justify why something exists, never to explain what it does

 # file structure